-The CytoSure Medical Research Exome Array is a highly targeted exon-focused array capable of detecting relevant microdeletions and microduplications.
-This array has been developed in collaboration with leading molecular genetics experts at Emory University in a research setting and makes an ideal complement to an exome sequencing approach to provide a comprehensive mutation spectrum analysis in rare disease.
+The CytoSure® Medical Research Exome Array is a highly targeted exon-focussed array capable of detecting medically relevant microdeletions and microduplications.
+This array has been developed in collaboration with leading molecular genetics experts at Emory University and makes an ideal complement to an exome sequencing approach, providing a comprehensive mutation spectrum analysis in rare disease.

 Working with the leading clinical research experts at Emory University has enabled us to design an array covering the most relevant regions of the genome gathered from their research into molecular disorders.
 It has been hand-curated and grouped into disease- and syndrome specific research panels.
 The content of the CytoSure Medical Research Exome Array is grouped into over sixty different panels.
 Each panel contains genes relevant to a specific syndrome or genetically linked disease.
 Working with these panels has enabled Emory Genetics to create a set of ten 4x180k custom arrays containing probes validated on the CytoSure Medical Research Exome Array.
 These custom arrays provide a more cost-effective, routine option for detailed research into small, exon-specific aberrations.